Metabolic dysfunction–associated steatotic liver disease: Epidemiology

 MASLD incidence is rapidly rising, along with obesity and diabetes, and has become the most common cause of liver disease in developed countries, for adults, teenagers, and children.
 The percentage of people with MASLD ranges from 9 to 36.9% in different parts of the world.
 Approximately 20% of the United States and 25% of the Asia-Pacific populations have non-alcoholic fatty liver.
 Similar prevalence can be found in Europe, although less data is available.
 MASLD is the most common in the Middle East (32%) and South America (30%), while Africa has the lowest rates (13%).
 Compared to the 2000s, NAFL and MASH respectively increased 2-fold and 2.5-fold in the 2010s in the USA.

 MASLD and MASH are more prevalent in Hispanics - which can be attributed to high rates of obesity and type 2 diabetes in Hispanic populations, intermediate in Whites, and lowest in Blacks.
 MASFLD was observed to be twice as prevalent in men as women.
 For severely obese individuals, the prevalence of MASLD rises over 90%, and for those with diabetes, over 60%, and up to 20% for normal-weight people.
-MASLD is present in 65% to 90% of people who had bariatric surgery, and up to 75% of them have MASH.
-Ultrasonography and proton NMR spectroscopy studies suggest about 25% of the population seems to be affected by MASLD or MASH.
+MASLD is present in 65% to 90% of people who have had bariatric surgery, and up to 75% of them have MASH.
+Ultrasonography and proton NMR spectroscopy studies suggest that about 25% of the population seems to be affected by MASLD or MASH.

-Although the disease is commonly associated with obesity, a significant proportion of those affected are normal weight or lean.
+Although the disease is commonly associated with obesity, a significant proportion of those affected are of normal weight or lean.
 Lean MASLD affects between 10 and 20% of Americans and Europeans, and approximately 25% of Asians, although some countries have a higher incidence (e.g., India has a very high proportion of lean MASLD and almost no obese MASLD).
 PNPLA3 may be relevant for the progression of MASLD in lean people.
 Thus, people with MASLD deserve consideration for treatment regardless of the presence or absence of obesity.

-In children ages 1 to 19, the prevalence was found to be approximately 8% in the general population up to 34% in studies with data from child obesity clinics.
+In children ages 1 to 19, the prevalence was found to be approximately 8% in the general population, up to 34% in studies with data from child obesity clinics.

 The majority of cryptogenic cirrhosis is believed to be due to MASH.
 MASFLD prevalence is expected to increase steadily, from 25% in 2018 to a projected 33.5% of people with MASLD globally in 2030, and from 20% to a projected 27% of those with MASLD will progress to MASH.